 Early Origins of the Tylay family

 The surname Tylay was first found in Dorset where they held a family seat at Mersewood, where Henry Tilley from Tilley near Caen in Calvados acquired the confiscated estates of Geoffrey de Mandevill in 1083.
 The Domesday Book of 1086 lists Ralph de Tilly as holding lands in Devon in 1083.

 Early History of the Tylay family

 This web page shows only a small excerpt of our Tylay research.
-Another 95 words (7 lines of text) covering the years 1316, 1322, 1314, 1324, 1325, 1322, 1494, 1457, 1458, 1571 and 1620 are included under the topic Early Tylay History in all our PDF Extended History products and printed products wherever possible.
+Another 136 words (10 lines of text) covering the years 1316, 1322, 1314, 1324, 1325, 1322, 1494, 1457, 1458, 1571 and 1620 are included under the topic Early Tylay History in all our PDF Extended History products and printed products wherever possible.